ddfridley/react-action-state-path/README.md

         }
     }

+## action
+{   type: "ACTION_NAME"
+    distance: undefined when generated an event by default (like a button click) 0 : action applies to this component
+              1 : action applied to the immediate child
+             -n: ignore the action and send it to parent component
+    toBeContinued: false/undefined - default
+                   true : do not generate a CHILD_SHAP_CHANGED action yet, another action will follow }

+These are the inherent actions:

+RESET_STATE:  Reset the state of a component, can be sent to a child or a parent
+CHILD_SHAPE_CHANGED:  If a child's shape changes, this action is generated and propgated up, with distance increasing each time.
+You would use this to reduce, or hide, or change components that are far from the action

 # Guidelines

 * render children first, then self, then return to parent
-* coponent children that are not in the active path will get their rasp state reset to initialRASP on user navigation
+* component children that are not in the active path will get their rasp state reset to initialRASP on user navigation
 * when sending an action to a parent use setTimeout(()=>this.props.rasp.toParent({type: "ACTION_NAME", distance: -1, ...})) so that the action will take place after the children and the current component have rendered. distance: -2 will skip the immediate parent and go to the grandparent, etc.